Multisource thermal model to the transverse momentum spectra in pp collisions at RHIC and LHC energies: Introduction

 }

-Inclusive measurements of charged-particle distributions in $pp$ collisions provide an insight into the strong interaction in low-energy, non-perturbative region of Quantum Chromodynamics (QCD) 1602.01633.
-Investigations of charged-particle production are refining the understanding of global properties of $pp$ collisions at the LHC.
+Inclusive measurements of charged-particle spectra in $pp$ collisions can provide an insight into the strong interaction in low-energy, non-perturbative region of Quantum Chromodynamics (QCD)~\cite{Aad:2016mok}.
+Investigations of the charged-particle production are refining the understanding of global properties of $pp$ collisions at the LHC.
 As the collision energy increases, a much broader and deeper study of QGP will be done at the LHC.
 It leads to a significant extension of the kinematic range in longitudinal rapidity and transverse momentum.
 And, the charged-particle distribution is very helpful in understanding the basic production mechanism of hadrons produced in nucleon-nucleon and nucleus-nucleus collision experiments.
 Transverse momentum spectra of the particles play an important role in the observation of high-energy collisions.
 The spectra can provide insight into particle production as well as matter evolution in $pp$ or $AA$ collisions at RHIC and LHC energies~\cite{Mishra:2015pta}.

 At one of the later stages in collisions, the system will be dominated by hadronic resonances.
 At the last stage of high-energy collisions, the interacting system at the kinetic freeze-out stays at a thermodynamic equilibrium state or local equilibrium state.
 The particle emission process is influenced by not only the thermal motion but also the collective flow.
-Based on the creation and subsequent decay of hadronic resonances produced in chemical equilibrium at unique temperature and baryon chemical potential, thermal-statistical models can give a consistent description of particle production in heavy-ion collisions at high energies during the past two decades.
+Considering the creation and subsequent decay of hadronic resonances produced in chemical equilibrium at unique temperature and baryon chemical potential, thermal-statistical models have given a consistent description of particle production in heavy-ion collisions at high energies during the past two decades.
 The identifying feature of the thermal model is that all the resonances as listed by the Particle Data Group are assumed to be in thermal and chemical equilibrium~\cite{Cleymans:2016qnc}.
+Statistical thermal models have successfully described the particle abundances at low $P_T=\sqrt{P_x^2+P_y^2}$~\cite{Becattini:2000jw, Broniowski:2002ea, Broniowski:2002nf}.